AdobeDocs/campaign-classic.en/help/surveys/using/getting-started-with-surveys.md

 * **Add input fields**

   To create the content of the page, you must edit it: to do this, double-click the **[!UICONTROL Page]** object.
-Click the first icon in the toolbar to open the field creation wizard.
+Click the first icon in the toolbar to open the field creation assistant.
 To create an entry field for the user name to be stored in the matching field of the recipient's profile, select **[!UICONTROL Edit a recipient]**.

   ![](assets/s_ncs_admin_survey_add_field_menu.png)